Overview

 Partial months use the included days in that month:

-partial month factor = (included days / days in month) x 1/12
+Partial month factor = (included days / days in month) x 1/12

 Example: